ember-learn/ember-blog/source/2020-05-29-the-ember-times-issue-150.md

 ## ["My Experience with Ember.js" Part 2 🎬](https://www.youtube.com/watch?v=R2JdP4lb5Xw)

-[Cal Woolgar (@calWoolgar)](https://github.com/calWoolgar) has a second video out, called [Creating an Ember Application](https://www.youtube.com/watch?v=R2JdP4lb5Xw)!
+[Cal Woolgar (@calWoolgar)](https://github.com/calWoolgar) has a second video out, [Creating an Ember Application](https://www.youtube.com/watch?v=R2JdP4lb5Xw)!
 He demonstrates how Ember CLI makes it simple to get started with Ember.js.

 This video touches on an [Ember app's anatomy](https://guides.emberjs.com/release/getting-started/anatomy-of-an-ember-app/).
 With Ember CLI, you can create a fully working application with **one line of code!** 🎉